Question 4: In April 1864, the first Civil Service Athletic Sports took place where?

 Charles Herbert (1846-1924), a winner at the sports in 1869, 1870 and 1875, became the Hon Sec of the Amateur Athletics Association and a member of the International Olympic Council from its foundation.
 He was regarded by Pierre de Coubertin, the creator of the modern Olympics, as one of the key figures who made the first Olympics possible.

 There's a good story about one of the competitors in the 5 miles walk in the 1868 meeting, who finished first, but was disqualified for running the last 20 yards.
 He was Abraham Stoker, from the Chief Secretary's Office, Dublin, later known to the world as Bram Stoker, the creator of Dracula.
+And, who knows, the illustrious Bram may have once upon a time attended The Civil Service Theatre; located within the MOD Northumberland House.

 If you’d like to know more about CSSC’s illustrious history, or know of any stories you’d like to share, you can find out more here.